Skip to main content

 • Policies regarding responsibility for materials/equipment (teaching aids)

-SPECIAL NOTE: Teacher candidates are reminded that it is their personal and professional responsibility to return all borrowed materials before leaving their student teaching assignments
+SPECIAL NOTE: Teacher candidates are reminded that it is their personal and professional responsibility to return all borrowed materials before leaving their student teaching assignments.

 Communication with Mentor Teacher and College Supervisor